vmprs/Avs-File-Monitor/README.md

 ## Usage

-1. Run the Python script.
+1. Run the Python/EXE-Form script.
 2. Click "Start Monitoring" to begin monitoring the specified directories for file changes.
 3. The application will display detected file activity and any suspicious file notifications.